jwuerch/Pig-Latin-Translator/README.md

 This page will convert your thoughtful and eloquent input into very childish Pig Latin.

 ##Instructions
-artstay ypingtay
+* Clone this repository.
+* Open 'index.html.'
+* Type in a word or phrase to translate into Pig Latin.

 ###Technologies used include:
-HTML, CSS, JavaScript, jQuery, Bootstrap, head-scratching, and our wonderful Epicodus teachers.
+HTML, CSS, JavaScript, jQuery, Bootstrap

 ##License
-This project is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+This project was created by Jason Wuerch and Wade Grubbs.
+Please ask permission to use.